-The medical director is Dr Karen Davies.
+The medical directors are Ms Cheryl Baldwick and Dr Gareth Moncaster (Northern services including NDDH) and Dr Karen Davies (Eastern services including RD&E).
 All permanent medical staff are members of the Medical Staff Committee which has an elected Chairperson who represents the group at the Trust Management Committee.